JamesSewter/NC-News/README.md

 - Routing with react-router-dom for navigation.
 - Side effect management using useEffect and handling search functionality with useSearchParams.
 - API integration to fetch data and hydrate components dynamically.
-- Error handling and laoding states to provide user feedback.
+- Error handling and loading states to provide user feedback.
 - User experience and accessibility considerations, including using Wave for accessibility checks.
 - Responsive design with a focus on clarity and usability.
 - The project is deployed live for access at: <a href="https://nc-news-js.netlify.app/" target="_blank">NC-News</a>